vshotarov/lamya/README.md

 - aggregate content properly
 - at the moment the base templates are very opinionated and don't provide anything useful.
 Let's either remove them or make them even more stripped down
 - implement pagination
+- implement support for adding nested hierarchies into the navigation.
+Can I just have a nav dict on the config file that specifies that?

 # Done
 - Now, if I navigate to a level in the hierarchy, which doesn't have an index file, im presented with a file browser in the web browser, which is definitely not what we want.
 Do I need to write a 404 page for those instances?